 Tips for Sticker Application

-Applying stickers can be tricky business, so try these simple steps to ease the application process.
+Applying stickers by hand can be tricky business, so try these simple steps to ease the application process

 Always ensure that the surface you’re applying your label or decal to is clean and dry.
 Moisture, grease, residue, dirt or dust can be problematic if intercepted by the adhesive during application.